NERC-CEH/nanofase/README.md

 git clone --recursive https://github.com/nerc-ceh/nanofase
 ```

 The `--recursive` is important as it pulls in code from "sudmodules" located in the vendor folder.
+You can specify a different folder name after the url, e.g., `git clone --recursive https://github.com/nerc-ceh/nanofase custom_folder`.

 To pull changes from Github: